Renting a Truck? Best Options for Moves Across Canada

 6. Ryder Canada

 Ryder serves more of the commercial space, making it a top choice for construction companies or logistics teams.
-In 2025, their fleet includes refrigerated trucks, flatbeds, and stake trucks.
+Their fleet includes refrigerated trucks, flatbeds, and stake trucks.
 While not ideal for residential moves, they are one of the most established business-focused rental providers in the country.

 7. Home Depot Canada (Truck Rental Program)